Getting started

 description

-to a longer explanation of your extension.
-If you have any important notes about the extension’s functionality, add them here. - Change
+.
+If you have any important notes about the extension’s functionality, you should add them here.
+This field is optional. - Change

 authors